mroonga/mroonga/doc/source/reference/limitations.rst

 A column has the following limitation.

-* The maximum stored data size of each column: 256GiB
+* The maximum stored data size of a column: 256GiB